Department of Justice is now the Department of Communities and Justice. Find out more >

 You must use the correct form to write your Affidavit.

-To download an Affidavit form, see Affidavit on the Federal Circuit Court of Australia website.
+To download an Affidavit form, see Affidavit on the Federal Circuit and Family Court of Australia website.

 When you are preparing your Affidavit you must:

 Don’t include any information or documents that suggest or prove you have committed a criminal offence.
 This can be used as evidence against you later if you are charged.
 If you are not sure what to include, you should get legal advice.

 Your Affidavit should be:

 Don’t sign your Affidavit until you are ready to have it witnessed.